At breakfast the next morn, she leaned toward Grimme and whispered, “Did you talk about the bills with your paramours?”

 “How did you keep your innocence all the way through it?”

 “Virginity, aye, I kept that.
 Innocence, no. I have seen many things I would rather not, which is why I could, with all assurance, tell you I know what swiving entails.
-I cut my hair.
+Once I had enough coin that I did not have to work anymore, I cut my hair.
 I dressed like a boy.
 I was very careful about when and where I traveled and with whom I spoke.”

 “And your need for friends?”